 The Market risk premium formula is simple, but there are components we need to discuss.

-Market Risk Premium Formula = Expected Return – Risk-Free Rate
+Market Risk Premium Formula = Expected Return – Risk-Free Rate.

-There are following options that we can consider from the point of view of the investors –
+There are the following options that we can consider from the point of view of the investors –

-- Historical Market Risk Premium: This is the difference between the historical market rate of a particular market, e.g. NYSE (New York Stock Exchange) and the risk free rate.
+- Historical Market Risk Premium: This is the difference between the historical market rate of a particular market, e.g., NYSE (New York Stock Exchange), and the risk-free rate.

 In the example section, we will understand everything in detail.

-Market Risk Premium Calculation Example
+Calculation with Example

-Let’s get started with a simple one and afterward we will go to complex ones.
+Let’s get started with a simple one, and afterward, we will go to complex ones.

 Example # 1 (Market Risk Premium Calculation)